3DGenomes/TADbit/doc/source/tutorial_general.rst

   chrT_006	19	50	53	42	37	224

-However, the number of extra columns or rows may vary as no convention as been proposed yet.
-The tadbit library allows to load most of this matrices.
-Classically a Hi-C matrix is loaded as this:

-*Note: this example loads human 19th chromosome from* [Lieberman-Aiden2009]_ *results.*
+TADBit allows to load most of this kind of matrices.
+A Hi-C matrix is loaded as this *(note: this example loads human chromosome 19 from* [Lieberman-Aiden2009]_ *results.)*:

 ::